 It picks Microsoft as the No. 1 AI company in the public cloud space.
 This is thanks to the company’s rapidly growing Azure cloud platform.

-“We believe Microsoft is in an enviable position vs other public cloud competitors as their customers can also leverage AI and ML capabilities on premise, something [Amazon’s] AWS and [Google’s] GCP can’t deliver natively” points out RBC Capital.
+“We believe Microsoft is in an enviable position vs other public cloud competitors as their customers can also leverage AI and ML capabilities on premise, something [Amazon’s] AWS and [Google’s] GCP can’t deliver natively,” said RBC Capital.

 Also note the stock’s killer “strong buy” rating with 20 out of 21 analysts bullish on the stocks prospects.
 Top this off with a $142 average analyst price target for upside of 17% and I would say Microsoft is one of the most appealing tech stocks to buy and hold onto!
 Get the MSFT Stock Research Report.